10 Things to Do on Your Babymoon in Maui - Baby Chick

 8. Pamper Yourself

-This is your babymoon so you should pamper yourself!
+This is your babymoon, so you should pamper yourself!
 Make time during your trip to schedule a prenatal massage and/or mani/pedi.
 If you have the budget, you can even schedule a massage with an ocean view.
-Wherever you decide to get a massage, make sure that your massage therapist is trained in prenatal massage and has experience working on pregnant women.
-I got a massage, mani and pedi at the Four Seasons Resort Maui at Wailea and they were absolutely fabulous!
+Wherever you decide to get a massage, ensure your massage therapist is trained in prenatal massage and has experience working with pregnant women.
+I got a massage, mani and pedi at the Four Seasons Resort Maui at Wailea, and they were absolutely fabulous!
 I highly recommend them.

 9. Enjoy the Resorts

-You can stay in a beachside 5-star resort, an AirBnB, a condo, or rent a vrbo for a few nights and try your hand at living like the locals.
+You can stay in a beachside 5-star resort, an Airbnb, a condo, or rent a Vrbo for a few nights and try to live like the locals.
 If you really want to splurge, it’s hard to go wrong with the Four Seasons Resort Maui at Wailea.
-(The big resorts are the Four Seasons, the Ritz Carlton, Grand Wailea, The Fairmont, Andaz, etc.) This is where we stayed and got married and it truly was heaven on earth.
+(The big resorts are the Four Seasons, the Ritz Carlton, Grand Wailea, The Fairmont, Andaz, etc.) This is where we stayed and got married; it truly was heaven on earth.

 DSC_0007 copy